wpilibsuite/frc-docs/source/docs/software/hardware-apis/pneumatics/pneumatics.rst

 The CTRE Pneumatics Control Module (PCM) is a CAN-based device that provides control over the compressor and up to 8 solenoids per module.

 .. image:: /docs/controls-overviews/images/control-system-hardware/pneumatic-hub.png
-    :alt: The Pneumatic Hub (PCH)
+    :alt: The Pneumatic Hub (PH)
     :width: 400

-The REV Pneumatic Hub (PCH) is a CAN-based device that provides control over the compressor and up to 16 solenoids per module.
+The REV Pneumatic Hub (PH) is a CAN-based device that provides control over the compressor and up to 16 solenoids per module.

 These devices are integrated into WPILib through a series of classes that make them simple to use.
 The closed loop control of the Compressor and Pressure switch is handled by the PCM hardware and the Solenoids are handled by the ``Solenoid`` class that controls the solenoid channels.
 These modules are responsible for regulating the robot's pressure using a pressure switch and a compressor and switching solenoids on and off.
 They communicate with the roboRIO over CAN.
 For more information, see :doc:`/docs/controls-overviews/control-system-hardware`